 During this phase, the consultant and client work together in a highly collaborative fashion to further examine the presenting priority, its context and causes, and what can be done to effectively address the priority.
 Discovery involves carefully collecting information about the priority, how it has been managed, and its effect on the rest of the organization.
 During this phase, the consultant and client might review documentation, administer questionnaires and conduct interviews, to get information about the priority.
 The consultant will use principles of systems thinking and organizational change to identify issues and generate recommendations to address the issues.
 Then the consultant and client will share with the rest of the organization the results of the discovery, including issues that the discovery found and the recommendations to address those issues.

 Guidelines and Resources for the Discovery Phase of Consulting

 3. Action Planning, Alignment and Integration

 As with the discovery phase of consulting, the nature of the action planning depends on the philosophy of the consultant and client.
 Some prefer a rather orderly sequence of phases, while others prefer a more emergent approach.

-Guidelines and Resources for Action Planning Phase of Consulting
+Guidelines and Resources for the Action Planning Phase of Consulting

 4. Implementation and Change Management